 Add enough hot stock, including the reserved broth from the precooked sausage, to the pot to just reach the top of the ingredients.
 Cover the pot with the lid and simmer on the stove top, or transfer the pot to the oven, and cook for 30 minutes.

-Check the level of the stock iwhich should be just visible when a spoon is inserted into the vegetables.
-Add a little stock if it is looking dry.
-Cover and continue to cook on the stove top, or return the pot to the oven, and cook for another 30 minutes
+Check the level of the stock which should be just visible when a spoon is inserted into the vegetables.
+Add a little more stock if it is looking dry.
+Cover and continue to cook on the stove top, or return the pot to the oven, for another 30 minutes

 Remove the lid and check the contents.
 The liquid should be reduced by about two thirds and the vegetables around the edges of the pot may just be beginning to color.
 If there is still excess liquid cook another 15 to 20 minutes.
 Taste and season with additional light soy sauce and red chile to taste and cover and set aside until you are ready to serve.